-Practical tips for your 2-day Florence itinerary
+Practical tips for visiting Florence

 - You should avoid June, July, and August when planning your visit to Florence: this trip requires long walks and in summer you’ll probably find very hot weather (up to 38°C);

 - You can buy the Firenze Card to speed up the lines: it is a prepaid card including the main attractions and it is valid for 72 hours – the cost of the card is usually worth it if you are staying in Florence for 3 days.
-Alternatively, book skip the line tickets or a guided tour.
+Alternatively, book skip-the-line tickets or a guided tour.